 Understanding annual recurring revenue (ARR) offers many benefits for your business.
 One of them is tracking the health of subscription-based businesses over time.
 It can also give you thorough information about a company's current financial condition.
 By learning this, you will know how to generate yearly growth goals.

 ARR is also known as a momentum metric.
 This is because it can give you a clear measurement of how your annual recurring revenue compounds over time.
-You can use it to make better business plans and the most efficient way for your company’s future growth.
-It can act as a compass for you to track your company's success.
+You can use it to make better business plans and design the most efficient ways for your company’s future growth.
+It can act as a compass for you to track your company's achievements and downfalls in terms of profits as well as losses.

 Forecast future revenue

 Annual recurring revenue can also forecast a subscription-based business's future earnings.
-This is because you can reference earnings cancellations, potential changes, and goals.
+This is because you can refer to the losses from cancellations, potential positive or negative changes, and the frequency of goals achieved successfully.
 By knowing this complex calculation, you can build a better overview of what your company will do to generate more profit.
 Without this measurement, you will not understand the customer impact based on the choices you make for the business.

 Set realistic goals

 A strong understanding of ARR will enable you to set realistic goals.
 This is because it can provide you with valuable data for decision-making in the future.
-You can see an opportunity in your current business model.
-Then, you can decide what action you will take for the greatest effect.
+You can get an idea if there is any opportunity for growth in your current business model.
+Based on which you can decide what action you should take for its betterment.

-Only including the real money that your business gets will show you the real overall health condition of your business.
-Tracking it correctly is crucial as it is the only way you can have general information regarding your revenue stream.
-By knowing this, you can create the most accurate view of your business's success and health.
+Only including the real money that your business gets will show you the true condition of your business.
+Tracking it correctly is crucial, as it is the only way you can have authentic information regarding your revenue stream.
+By understanding ARR, you can create the most accurate view of your business's success and health.

 Ways to optimise ARR

-ARR is the only way you can generate more money and momentum in subscription-based businesses.
+ARR is the only way you can generate more money and momentum in any subscription-based business.
 This is because the more recurring revenue you get, the more you can see your business growing.
-You can expand your plan to attract more customers for long-term business.
-Here we are going to share ways to optimise it:
+You can pivot your plan accordingly to attract more customers who eventually benefit your venture in the long term.
+Below are some simple ways in which you can optimise it:

-Increase expansion: You can use your current customer to upgrade their subscription, which will bring in more money.
+- Increase expansion: You can use your current customers to upgrade their subscription, which will bring in more money.

-Gain retention: Make sure your product matches with your customers so that they will purchase it again, month by month.
+- Gain retention: Make sure your product matches with your customers so that they will stay and purchase it again, month by month.

 Final consideration

 Annual Recurring Revenue (ARR) is the key metric for those who run the business with a subscription model.
-Using this data is crucial as it will help you to check your overall business health condition.
-This can also help you to take action for growth momentum.
-Learning this standard will help your business in the long run.
+Using this data is crucial as it will help you check the overall condition of your business.
+It will also help you to take action for the growth momentum and help your business to run smoothly in the long term.